Abiodun Agunbiade

-Abiodun Agunbiade (born 2 January 1983) is a Nigerian former football player.
+Abiodun Agunbiade(born 2 January 1983) is a Nigerian former football player.
 He was a pacey and highly skillful dribbling midfielder that usually played on the right wing.

 Club career

+Early career

-Abiodun was born on 2 January 1983 in Zaria, Nigeria, starting to play football in 1998 at Plateau United with whom he won the 1999 Nigeria Federation Cup.
+Abiodun was born on 2 January 1983 in Zaria, Nigeria.
+He began playing football in 1998 at Plateau United, with whom he won the 1999 Nigeria Federation Cup.

+Portugal

-He went to play for Sporting Braga, making his Primeira Liga debut on 19 May 2001 when coach Manuel Cajuda sent him on the field at half-time to replace Boher Samson in a 1–0 away loss to Farense.
+He joined Sporting Braga, making his Primeira Liga debut on 19 May 2001 when coach Manuel Cajuda sent him at half-time to replace Boher Samson in a 1–0 away loss to Farense.
 In his following game, Abiodun scored his first goal in a 5–3 home loss to Leiria.
-In the following two seasons he appeared regularly for Braga, scoring two more goals, one when he opened the score in a 1–1 draw against Benfica in March 2002 and the second in a 2–2 against Moreirense played in February 2003.
-Over the course of three seasons, he made a total of 52 Primeira Liga appearances with three goals scored for Braga, also during this period he played 50 games and scored 18 goals for Braga's B squad in the third league.
+In the next two seasons, he played regularly for Braga, scoring two more goals, the first in a 1–1 draw against Benfica in March 2002 and the second in a 2–2 draw against Moreirense played in February 2003.
+Over the course of three seasons, he made a total of 52 Primeira Liga appearances with three goals scored for Braga.
+During the same period, Abiodun also played 50 games and scored 18 goals for Braga's B squad in the third league.
+Subsequently, he spent the 2003–04 season at Naval in the Portuguese second league.